cse110-sp21-group32/cse110-sp21-group32/specs/adrs/041421-Decision-TeamName.md

 * Team 32
 * Coldie
-* Fronzon
+* Frozone

 ## Decision Outcome

-Chosen option: "Fronzon", because it is relavent to our team brand image and it is easy to remember.
+Chosen option: "Frozone", because it is relevant to our team brand image and it is easy to remember.